luyadev/luya/docs/guide/lesson-admin-custom-angular-view.md

 </div>
 ```

-Its very common to just write the angular controller code inside the view, of course you can also make a javascript file and add this to an asset and register the [[app-admin-module-assets.md]].
+Its very common to just write the angular controller code inside the view, of course you can also make a JavaScript file and add this to an asset and register the [[app-admin-module-assets.md]].